Norby99/voice-assistant/README.md

 ## How to use

-You just need to follow the installation guide and than open the main.py file and run it.
+You just need to follow the installation guide by running the main.py file.
 If you want to customize the assistant you just need to open the `setup.json` file and modify it.
-I'll leave an exemple setup.
+I'll leave an example setup.
 Note that all the voice commands must be lowercase and the last element of the array is a list containing the output.
-If you want to add your own module, follow the exemple below:
+If you want to add your own module, follow the example below:

 ```json
 "conditioner" : {